Types & Varieties to Expand Your Carrot-Harvest Window

 - Cover beds with some thick row cover; OR

 Depending on your location, you may be able to leave carrots in the ground for harvesting through the winter into early spring.
-This can be facilitated by either mulching heavily or by planting your carrots in tunnels — a choice which is again dependent upon climate and weather, as follows:
+This can be facilitated by either mulching heavily or by planting your carrots in tunnels — options for which are also contingent upon climate and weather, as follows:

-- QuickHoops™ Low Tunnels are ideal in locations where there is little to no snowfall, allowing the plastic to be easily removed to harvest roots when needed.
+- Low Tunnels are ideal in locations where there is little to no snowfall, allowing the plastic to be easily lifted or removed to harvest roots when needed.

-- Traditional Low Tunnels or caterpillar tunnels are ideal for higher latitudes, as doors can be affixed to their endwalls, providing for ready access to the roots after snowfall.
+- High Tunnels or caterpillar tunnels are ideal for higher latitudes, as doors can be affixed to their endwalls, providing readier access to the roots once the winter snows set in.

-Even in areas where low tunnels are appropriate, heavy row covers and mulching may need to be applied.
+Even in areas where low tunnels are appropriate, heavy row covers and mulching may need to be applied to prevent freezing.
 The trick is to keep the soil insulated just enough to allow for easy digging of the roots throughout winter.

-If the tunnel space can be justified for overwintering your carrots, there are a few advantages to this approach that digging and storing your carrots cannot provide:
+If you can justify using tunnel space for overwintering your carrots (rather than for spinach production, for instance), there are a few advantages to this approach that digging and storing your carrots cannot provide:

 - Overwintered carrots still have green tops.
 While the tops may appear a bit tattered and torn by mid to late winter, they can be snipped at 1–2" above the root shoulder, giving your overwintered carrots a fresher look that distinguishes them from stored carrots.